jbernie2/live_score/README.md

-live_score is an interactive score editor written entirely in javascript. live_score allows for score creation, editing, and playback right in you browser. live_score is based on the [VexFlow](http://vexflow.com) music notation rendering API and uses [MIDI.js](https://github.com/mudcube/MIDI.js/) for Midi playback A demo of the current version of live_score is available [here](http://jbernie2.github.io)
+live_score is an interactive score editor written entirely in javascript. live_score allows for score creation, editing, and playback right in your browser. live_score is based on the [VexFlow](http://vexflow.com) music notation rendering API and uses [MIDI.js](https://github.com/mudcube/MIDI.js/) for Midi playback A demo of the current version of live_score is available [here](http://jbernie2.github.io)